SuperOfficeDocs/superoffice-docs/user-guide/en/automation/screen/data-exchange.md

 ## Agent field properties

 This screen is used to edit the properties of a field connected to an agent.
-The fields displayed will be read-only in SuperOffice Service.
+The fields displayed are read-only in SuperOffice Service.

 | Element | Description |
 |---|---|